Chicago Teachers Union: Goals

 The CTU sought collective bargaining rights early on, but Superintendent William Johnson refused to grant them.
-The union also targeted evaluations (for teachers who wanted to become principals) that it said were administered in a corrupt fashion.
+The union also criticized evaluations (for teachers who wanted to become principals) that it said were administered in a corrupt fashion.
 By 1939, the CTU had more than doubled in size, to 8,500 members, and organized its members for actions such as mass letter-writing.

-In 1948, amid small-scale sickouts and walkouts, the CTU authorized a strike when teachers experienced still more 'payless paydays' due to city neglect.
+In 1948, amid small-scale sickouts and walkouts, the CTU authorized a strike when teachers experienced still more 'payless paydays' due to city mismanagement.
 The strike was averted hours before it was scheduled to begin, when the school board approved a new budget and announced that the checks due to the teachers had been mailed with all possible haste.

-In addition to perennial requests for salary increases, the CTU began demanding more direct changes to Chicago's public schools.
+In addition to perennial requests for salary increases, the CTU began pushing for broader changes to Chicago's public schools.
 It asked the Chicago Police Department to station an officer in each of Chicago's 43 high schools; CPD refused.
-The CTU continued to pursue the school violence issue, insisting that teachers were being attacked by dangerous youths.
+The CTU continued to pursue the school violence issues, arguing that teachers were being endangered by violent students.
 During this period the union also sought shorter hours for students and teachers.
 It also called attention to a mounting teacher shortage, citing over a hundred classrooms without regular or substitute teachers.

 During this period, Fewkes and the CTU consistently opposed merit pay policies, proposals which would vary teachers salaries based on evaluations.